MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/index.md

 ::: zone pivot="windows-10"

-1. **Taskbar items**: the icons in this area include Start, Search, Cortana, and Task view
+Let's review the components of the Windows taskbar by dividing it into two areas:

+1. The *left area* cantains:
+    - Start menu
+    - Search
+    - Cortana
+    - Task view
-1. **Taskbar layout**: the configuration of the taskbar layout requires the use of an XML file that specifies the order of the pinned elements.
-To learn more about how to create and apply an XML file to configure the taskbar layout, see [Customize the taskbar layout](layout.md).
+    - Pinned and running apps.
+The configuration of pinned applications to the taskbar requires the use of an XML file that specifies their pinning order.
+To learn more about how to create and apply an XML file to configure pinned applications, see [Configure the taskbar pinned applications](pinned-apps.md)

+1. The *right area* cantains:
+    - People
+    - News and interests, which users can personalize to quickly access feeds and information that they deem most relevant
-1. **System tray**: the icons in this area include the pen menu, touch keyboard, Virtual touchpad, and any application icons that are running in the background like OneDrive, Teams, or antivirus software
+    - The system tray, which displays icons like the pen menu, touch keyboard, virtual touchpad, power, network, volume, and any application icons that are running in the background like OneDrive, Teams, or antivirus software
-1. **Notification System area**:
+    - Calendar
+    - Action center
+    - Copilot

 :::image type="content" source="images/taskbar-sections-10.png" alt-text="Sample Windows 10 taskbar." border="false" lightbox="./images/taskbar-sections-10.png":::